Promote Your Book With Links You Probably Don’t Know About

 Good book promotion linking is all about including lots of variety.

-If you can give readers alternative ways to discover your book, you have a much better chance of attracting their attention.
+When you can give readers alternative ways to discover your book, you have a better chance of attracting their attention.

-There are so many ways you can promote your book online.
+There are many different ways you can promote your book with links.

 Amazon Book Promotion Links